 The IAQ Program consists of two distinct activities: Indoor Air Quality (IAQ) Assessment and Radon Assessment.

 IAQ Assessment conducts visits to public building to evaluate the ventilation system; determine the potential for microbial growth; and identify and locate the point sources of environmental concerns.

-These assessments are conducted in public schools, courthouses, town halls, libraries and other public buildings or buildings that the public may enter.
-In addition, this program administers the regulations that require operators of indoor ice skating rinks to test for carbon monoxide and nitrogen dioxide (105 CMR 675.000).
+These assessments are conducted in public schools, courthouses, town halls, libraries, state offices, and other public buildings or buildings that the public may enter.
+Other activities of this program include emergency response to chemical spills indoors, fire and catastrophic water damage.

 Indoor Air Quality Information and Reports

 Working closely with the US Environmental Protection Agency (EPA), the Radiation Control Program's Radon Unit advises and assists homeowners, radon mitigators and owners of public buildings in dealing with high levels of radon in indoor air that contribute unnecessarily to the background radiation received by members of the public.
 The Radiation Control Program receives funding from the EPA under its State Indoor Radon Grant program to assist in these advisory and mitigation activities.